Integrable Floquet Time Crystals in One Dimension: Introduction

+Earlier demonstrations of disorder-free time-crystalline behavior in integrable models include the driven Lipkin–Meshkov–Glick (LMG) system~\cite{Russomanno:2017}, in which period-doubling originates from symmetry-broken collective states and associated quasi-energy doublets; periodically driven BCS condensates that exhibit parametric resonances~\cite{OjedaCollado:2021} and realize commensurate time-crystal phases within Arnold tongues; and $p-$spin models with infinite-range interactions that support higher-order subharmonic responses~\cite{MuozArias:2022}.
+These realizations, however, are subject to important limitations.
+In the driven LMG model, the periodic drive destroys integrability~\cite{rahamanlmg:2024}, while the other setups rely on semiclassical limits.
+In contrast, the present work investigates the exact quantum dynamics of a fully integrable one-dimensional lattice model, wherein time-crystalline behavior arises from momentum-resolved quasiparticle dynamics and Floquet band engineering enabled by next-nearest-neighbour couplings.

-Our earlier work~\cite{inttc:chandra:2024} demonstrated the onset of discrete time crystalline order in \emph{higher-dimensional} integrable lattices, but revealed a fragility upon dimensional reduction to strictly one dimension.
+Our earlier work~\cite{inttc:chandra:2024} demonstrated the onset of Discrete Time-Crystalline order in \emph{higher-dimensional} integrable lattices, but revealed a fragility upon dimensional reduction to strictly one dimension.
 The key bottleneck was an insufficient parameter manifold to simultaneously (i) satisfy resonant mode pinning conditions, (ii) open and control quasienergy gaps at the relevant $\pi$ (or near-$\pi$) quasienergies, and (iii) suppress dephasing channels associated with nearby continua in momentum space.
-In the present work, we remedy that dimensional fragility by introducing controlled next-nearest-neighbor (NNN) (and effectively short-range multi-spin) couplings that (a) preserve integrability, (b) enlarge the tunable parameter space, and (c) generate adjustable Bogoliubov (and Floquet) gap structures that robustly isolate a subharmonic mode.
-This converts a previously \emph{fragile} (fine-tuned) subharmonic into a symmetry-protected \emph{rigid} phase sustained across an extended region in the $(g_{0},\lambda,\omega)$ manifold.
+In the present work, we remedy that dimensional fragility by introducing controlled next-nearest-neighbor (NNN) (and effectively longer-range multi-spin) couplings that (a) preserve integrability, (b) enlarge the tunable parameter space, and (c) generate adjustable Bogoliubov (and Floquet) gap structures that robustly isolate a subharmonic mode.
+This converts a previously \emph{fragile} (fine-tuned) subharmonic into a \emph{rigid} phase protected by symmetry and sustained over an extended region in the parameter space.